Tarieret/Spatial-Clustering-of-Air-Pollution-in-NYC/README.md

 # Spatial-Clustering-of-Air-Pollution-in-NYC
 This repository contains the code and analysis for a research project investigating the spatial distribution of air pollutants (PM2.5 and NO2) in New York City.
-I utilized K-means and hierarchical clustering algorithms to identify distinct clusters and evaluate areas with high pollutant concentrations.
+K-means and hierarchical clustering algorithms were used to identify distinct clusters and evaluate areas with high pollutant concentrations.

 Key Findings: